tyler-meier/Simulation/doc/DESIGN.md

 In the code masterpiece I submitted I also separated the createAllButtons method into two to initialize the buttons in a separate method.
 To add more text just make sure you put into properties file and then call from myResources.

+Simulation:
+To add new features, you would have to make a separate simulation class and call methods from the grid class and choose the neighbourhood type and the edge type.

 #### Easy to Add Features
 Configurations: Adding new parameter for each simulation.

 Visualizations: Buttons on screen, chart, labels and text (rules/title)

+Simulation: different neighbourhood, and edges.

 #### Other Features not yet Done